aws-samples/aws-modernization-with-sysdig/content/0-prerequisites/3-cloud9/1-create_iam_role.md

 ---
-title: "3.2 Create IAM role"
+title: "Create IAM role"
 chapter: false
-weight: 20
+weight: 1
 ---

 ## Create an IAM role for your workspace